jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 ### 198M When territorial authority must deal with requirement
 (1) This section applies when—
-  (a) a territorial authority prepares a report under section 198J; and (b) the territorial authority does not lodge a notice of motion with the Environment Court under section 198K(1); and (c) the territorial authority continues to want the requirement dealt with.
+  (a) a territorial authority prepares a report under section 198J; and (b) the territorial authority does not lodge a notice of motion with the Environment Court under section 198K(1).
+  (c)
 (2) The territorial authority must deal with the requirement.

 ## Part 9 — Water conservation orders